How Nonprofits Improve Accounts Payable Efficiency with AP Automation

 With an automated payment system, you can:

-• Let the payment vendor reach out to each vendor you want to pay and verify their preferred payment process.
-Even though you’ve been sending checks, you may find that vendors prefer ACH or a credit card payment.
+• Let the payment vendor reach out to each of your vendors that you want to pay and verify their preferred payment process.
+Even though you’ve been sending checks, you may find that vendors prefer ACH or credit card payment.

 • Let the payment vendor reach out when there is a return, or if a payment hasn’t been deposited within a certain time frame to make sure there haven’t been any changes.